Hole, Norway

 Hole is a municipality in Buskerud county, Norway.
 It is part of the traditional region of Ringerike.
 The administrative centre of the municipality is the village of Vik.
 Hole is located around lake Tyrifjorden and extends to the woodland around Oslo.
 The soil is fertile and suited to growing fruit, berries and other agricultural products.

 The municipality of Hole was established on 1 January 1838 (see formannskapsdistrikt).
 The annex of Tyristrand was separated from Hole on 1 July 1916 to become a municipality of its own.
 The municipality of Hole was merged into the neighboring municipality of Ringerike in 1964, however, this merger ended in 1977 when Hole was restored as a separate municipality.

 Infrastructure: the road (E16) between Sandvika and Hønefoss has been Norway's most deadly, for the ten-year period that ended in 2021; nine people died.

 Name

 The municipality (originally the parish) is named after the old Hole farm (Old Norse: Hólar), since the first church was built there.
 The name is the plural form of hóll which means "round (and isolated) hill".

-Coat-of-arms

-The coat-of-arms is from modern times, as they were granted on 24 May 1985.
-The arms show four gold crowns on a red background.
-They are a symbol for the four Norwegian Kings who lived in the municipality in the 9th-11th centuries:
+Coat of arms